-☝️Conclusion: If you want to save energy at home, the hot water consumption is the second most important factor after the heating - skin and hair will thank you for the mild temperatures.
+☝️ Conclusion: If you want to save energy at home, the hot water consumption is the second most important adjustment screw after the heating - skin and hair will thank you for the mild temperatures.

 Tip 7: Green cleaning

 With many cleaning agents, a strong chemical smell hits your nose as soon as you spray them on.
-But it also works naturally, namely with ecological cleaning agents.
-I'm a fan of Sonett products, especially Sonett Scouring Powder.
-This replaces a variety of other means and makes everything spotless, from the ceramic hob to the bathtub.
-It cleans on the basis of purely plant-based surfactants and, according to the manufacturer, is 100% biodegradable - and that with only 7 ingredients.
+But it can also be done naturally, namely with ecological cleaning agents .
+I am a fan of Sonett products, especially Sonett Scouring Powder .
+This replaces a variety of other means and makes everything from the ceramic hob to the bathtub spotless.
+It cleans on the basis of purely plant-based surfactants and, according to the manufacturer, is 100% biodegradable - and that with only 7 ingredients...

 Tip 8: Shop consciously

-For example towels made from organic cotton - of course only when your old ones are really worn out.
+For example towels made of organic cotton - of course only when your old ones are really worn out.
 Why organic?
 Cultivation is less invasive for the environment because no toxic chemicals and genetically modified seeds are used.
-The label Armedangels explained it nicely if you want to know more.
+The label Armedangels explained it nicely if you want to know more about it.

 And how often do you let yourself be tempted by pretty, colorful packaging or influencers to buy another bright yellow nail polish because the belles of this world recently had it on their fingers on Instagram.
 And at home you realize that the color üüü doesn't suit you at all.
-So better hesitate once more and only buy more when a product is running out.
+So it is better to hesitate once more and only buy more when a product is running low.
 It's also a waste of money if it crumbles away in the closet.

 Tip 9: Every month again

-Anyone who has tried it can't stop raving: The menstrual cup.
-In case you were already wondering which of the 7 dwarfs lost that weird silicone hat on the tampon shelf - that's the thing we're talking about here.
+Anyone who has tried it can't stop raving about it: the menstrual cup .
+In case you were already wondering which of the 7 dwarfs lost that weird silicone hat on the tampon shelf – that's the thing we're talking about here.
 The handling certainly takes some getting used to, but the fact is: this re-use product avoids a lot of disposable waste .

 Back to basics